 In June 1941, 72-year-old Julius and 71-year-old Johanna (née Joseph), left on one of the last boats to leave Lisbon.
 Johanna’s brother, Julius, sponsored their immigration.
 Their daughter, 41-year-old Lucie Reis, had died in 1940 (of causes unknown).
 Johanna Gassenheimer died in 1945, Julius in 1952.
 They were buried in Cedar Park cemetery in Paramus, New Jersey.

 The information below comes from sources identified below as well as from family members throughout the world.
 We thank everyone and welcome further contributions, comments, and corrections.
-If you have any information or questions about the Samuel & Charlotte Gassenheimer family, which you would like to share, please contact Sharon Meen @ firstname.lastname@example.org or email@example.com.
+If you have any information or questions about the Samuel & Lotte Gassenheimer family, which you would like to share, please contact Sharon Meen @ [email protected] or [email protected].
 We would be pleased to hear from you.

-The Nachkommenliste/Descendants List identifies the children and grandchildren of Samuel & Charlotte Gassenheimer, including the family formed by Bernhard in the United States.
+The Nachkommenliste/Descendants List identifies the children and grandchildren of Samuel & Lotte Gassenheimer, including the family formed by Bernhardt in the United States.
 The information hints at the complex process by which a large German Jewish rural family made and implemented strategic decisions within the changing context of the status of German Jews.

 Gassenheimer Family Archives (England, Switzerland, United States, Uruguay)

 City of Themar Archives, Ordner 1-109